Have you started stockpiling emergency supplies yet? If you haven’t, don’t let cost be why you are unprepared.

 Plastic Sheeting (Drop Cloths)

-Clear plastic sheeting is one of the most useful survival and prepper supplies you can have.
-Note that this is different than the plastic tarps which we love so much (see this post for survival uses for a plastic tarp).
-However, you can still use plastic sheeting for many things like catching rain water, sealing broken windows, or putting on the ground to make an impromptu hospital operating table.
+However, you can still use plastic sheeting for many things, like catching rainwater, sealing broken windows, or putting on the ground to make an impromptu hospital operating table.

 - Why: Catching rainwater, sealing broken windows and doors, and more

 - How Many: Count the number of windows and doors in your home.
 You’ll want at least double this number.

 I wouldn’t rely on a crappy dollar-store flashlight for your main emergency lighting.
 But you can never have too many flashlights.